nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.6.
 Sorting exercises : `:sort`

-Sorts the list of exercises displayed in the Exercise List Window according to their date of completion, with the latest exercise completed displayed at the top of the list.
+Sorts the exercises, in the current [Exercise List](#42-exercise-list), according to their date of completion, with the latest exercise completed displayed at the top of the list.

 Format: `:sort`